-Assessment of FastTrack5 triggers via the standard assessment pathway aspects of development will still benefit from a reduced fee, will not be subject to an information request and will generally have standard conditions applied.
+In circumstances where an application has more than one SARA trigger, but not all triggers are FastTrack5 eligible triggers or aspects of development, the application will follow the standard SARA assessment pathway and be subject to the associated timeframes.
+Nevertheless, FastTrack5 eligible aspects of development will still benefit from a reduced fee, will not be subject to an information request and will generally have standard conditions applied.
 For applications assessed through the standard assessment pathway which also have FastTrack5 eligible triggers, a single decision notice will be issued covering all aspects of development.